 Most people participating in typographical gymnastics like these won’t even know they are doing that, and that their constructions might look very different away from home.
 And on some of computers, particularly older ones with a less advanced font fallback, one of the odd characters will keep falling back until it can fall no more—and despite everyone’s best wishes, despite all the invisible safety nets, despite the group effort of typographers working on fonts like Arial Unicode and Noto, it will become the dreaded rectangle.

 What happens when you ask for something that cannot be shown?
 For a character no font claims ownership of?
 For a glyph your phone has truly never seen before?
 After all that we’ve been through, there will be no surprise that the answer is: it depends.

 When a character falls through all the templates and hits the ground, some platforms will choose to draw nothing at all.
 (Figma chooses this path.
 It also, by the way, falls back only to Noto fonts.
-It does so both regardless of the platform it’s being used on—it’s the same approach we take with line height, and for the same reason.)
-Other platforms will come back all the way to the .notdef tofu character, but from the first font you asked about.
+It does so both regardless of the platform it’s being used on—it’s the same approach we take with line height We’re altering the way we handle text in Figma.
+Join me on the journey we took to get there — through type history and into the modern times.

 But there are other approaches, too.
 A few places take fallback failures into their own hands, and away from fonts altogether.
 Firefox on mobile phones will draw a gray rectangle, and its laptop equivalent will draw a rectangle… with the Unicode code inside—great for nerds, and possibly stressful for anyone else: